 16. Types of website backups

-So it’s important to choose a web host that provides reliable backups or offers enough storage space to make your own backups.
+So it’s important to choose a web host that provides reliable backups or offers enough storage space to take your own backups.

 For example, if you use a managed WordPress host and it offers only shared servers for your account then that’s probably why you have issues with your site loading too slowly.
 That’s because shared hosting plans put multiple websites on a single server to keep costs low.

-Other technologies that web hosts can include to speed up your website are HTTP/2, SPDY, and HTTP/1.1 – this helps to make sure that your website is transferred efficiently to visitors (especially if there are a lot of images or multimedia elements).
+Other technologies that web hosts can include to speed up your website are HTTP/2, SPDY and HTTP/1.1 – these help to make sure that your website is transferred efficiently to visitors (especially if there’s a lot of images or multimedia elements).